-Target Customer Type(s): Income Qualified Residential Customers
+Target Customer Type(s): Income Qualified Residential Customers customers with electric heat also receive a Weatherization Audit.
+The Initiative is designed to coordinate efforts with gas utilities.

 Objective: The objective of this Initiative is to offer free installation of energy efficiency measures to income qualified households for the purpose of achieving electricity and peak demand savings.